Skip to main content

 Getting Started

-1. We'll be switching to a new folder of prepared files for this exercise.
-Close all open files in your code editor to avoid confusion and ensure you're working with the correct assets.
+1. We’ll be switching to a new folder of prepared files for this exercise.
+Close all open files in your code editor to avoid confusion.

-2. For this exercise we'll be working with the Bulletproof Buttons folder located in Desktop > Class Files > yourname-Responsive HTML Email Class.
-If your code editor supports project folders (like Visual Studio Code, Sublime Text, or Atom), open the entire folder to streamline your workflow.
+2. For this exercise we’ll be working with the Bulletproof Buttons folder located in Desktop > Class Files > yourname-Responsive HTML Email Class.
+You may want to open that folder in your code editor if it allows you to (like Visual Studio Code does).

 Button Best Practices